-I. As most Personal Data obtained by us is provided directly by the Claimants and Respondents (or their nominees) PIAB will regard such data as having been fairly obtained.
-Reference to this Code and details on how to request/view a copy will be provided to all claimants and respondents.
-As PIAB only processes Personal Data in fulfilment of its obligations under the Personal Injuries Assessment Board Acts 2003 and 2007, it also considers that it fulfils its obligations with regard to fair processing.
+- I. As most Personal Data obtained by us is provided directly by the Claimants and Respondents (or their nominees) PIAB will regard such data as having been fairly obtained.
+Reference to this Code and details on how to request/view a copy will be provided on our website and notifications of our data protection policies will be on claim forms as provided to all claimants and respondents.
+As PIAB only processes Personal Data in fulfilment of its obligations under the Personal Injuries Assessment Board Acts 2003, 2007, and 2019, it also considers that it fulfils its obligations with regard to fair processing.
 Under section 26 of the PIAB Act 2003 PIAB may request any person to furnish to them records, documents or other information for the purpose of verifying any item of loss alleged by a Claimant.
-Under section 28 of the PIAB Act 2003, by virtue of having made an Application, a Claimant is deemed to have consented to the Revenue Commissioners furnishing to PIAB information in relation to the income of a Claimant for the purpose of verifying any item of financial loss alleged by a Claimant.

-- II.
-PIAB bases its Assessment of a claim on the Application Form received from the Claimant, the medical report submitted by the Claimant's treating doctor and, where required, an independent medical report/s arranged by the Board. - III.
+Under section 28 of the PIAB Act 2003, by virtue of having made an Application, a Claimant is deemed to have consented to the Revenue Commissioners furnishing to PIAB information in relation to the income of a Claimant for the purpose of verifying any item of financial loss alleged by a Claimant. - II.
+PIAB bases its Assessment of a claim on the Application Form received from the Claimant, the medical report submitted by the Claimant's treating doctor and, where required, independent medical report(s) as arranged by the Board. - III.
 The level of information contained in a Claimant's medical report is determined not by PIAB but by the Claimant's treating doctor who includes such information as he/she thinks is appropriate and relevant to the claim.
 PIAB is not in a position to exercise editorial discretion in relation to this information, however, see (d) IV below.
 We must therefore rely upon the Claimant's treating doctor to take care to omit any irrelevant data from the medical report.
 If Claimants submit details of their medical history in or with their Application Form, PIAB will presume that the Claimant is doing so because this information is relevant to the injuries alleged to have been sustained.
 To assist in this regard, PIAB has produced a guidance document for Claimants for the assistance of their treating doctor when completing such reports.